 The period of career disruption may be used:

-- to allow for the inclusion of additional track record information for assessment of an application; or
+- to allow for the inclusion of additional track record information for assessment of an application

 - for consideration by the panel during their deliberations.

-Further information on how career disruptions are considered under particular schemes is provided in the relevant scheme-specific Funding Rules, Advice and Instructions to Applicants 2016 and Peer Review Guidelines.
-2016.
+Further information on how career disruptions are considered under particular schemes is provided in the relevant scheme-specific funding rules, Advice and Instructions to Applicants and Guide to Peer Review.

-As part of the NHMRC’s stated commitment (see the NHMRC Corporate Plan and the Indigenous Health webpage) to advancing Aboriginal and Torres Strait Islander health research.
-The NHMRC has established certain requirements and processes designed to ensure that research into Aboriginal and Torres Strait Islander health is of the highest scientific merit and is beneficial and acceptable to Aboriginal and Torres Strait Islander peoples and communities.
+As part of NHMRC’s stated commitment to advancing Aboriginal and Torres Strait Islander health research, NHMRC has established certain requirements and processes designed to ensure that research into Aboriginal and Torres Strait Islander health is of the highest scientific merit and is beneficial and acceptable to Aboriginal and Torres Strait Islander peoples and communities.

-Applicants proposing to undertake research which specifically relates to the health of Aboriginal and Torres Strait Islander peoples, or which includes distinct Aboriginal and Torres Strait Islander populations, biological samples or data, should be aware of and must refer to, the following documents in formulating their proposal:
+Applicants proposing to undertake research which specifically relates to the health of Aboriginal and/or Torres Strait Islander peoples, or which includes distinct Aboriginal and Torres Strait Islander populations, biological samples or data, should be aware of, and must refer to the following documents in formulating their proposal:

 - Values and Ethics: Guidelines for Ethical Conduct in Aboriginal and Torres Strait Islander Health Research